 Don’t forget to unplug your devices if you leave for a vacation.
 Left chargers in the power outlet consume very little energy, however still a good idea to unplug.
-Also it’s better to unplug your TV or expensive hifi system in order to protect them more from lightning etc.
+Also it’s better to unplug your TV or expensive hi-fi ystem in order to protect them more from lightning etc.

-Next time consider if you really need that coffee on the street with throwable paper cup or you could maybe wait until you reach the office and use your favourite porcelain cup.
+Next time consider if you really need that coffee on the street with throwable paper favorite or you could maybe wait until you reach the office and use your favorite porcelain cup.

 Do you think it’s important to have a shower for 15 minutes?
 I usually shower for 2 minutes maximum.
 And mostly with cold water.
 This helps the environment and helps me to not spent too much time either.
 Oh yes, I do spend 45 seconds more when I was my hair, ladies with longer hair have a disadvantage here.

 Driving your car: